leomarlo/Mochacle/README.md

 $ scp -o IdentitiesOnly=yes -i ./shell/pem-file-name.pem -r ./server ubuntu@ec2-3-122-74-152.eu-central-1.compute.amazonaws.com:~
 ```

 ### **Composing or build-runnning the docker**

 Again we *ssh* into the instance, or write a script that does it in one go.
 We navigate to the server folder *~/server*.
 There we simply sudo into the docker-compose
 ```
-$ docker-compose up --build
+$ docker-compose up --build -d
 ```
 and voila!
-It should pull all the required images (just ubuntu image i think) and start server ;)
+The *-d* flag should should run the docker container in detached mode.
+Its optional.
+Now it should pull all the required images (just ubuntu image i think) and start server ;)

 ## Basic Workflow